 - In Torey L. Hayden's Beautiful Child, it is revealed that one of a poor mother's large brood is actually the product of her boyfriend and her mentally retarded teen daughter.
 The child herself is unaware of this.
 This is a true story.

 - When visiting her "older sister" who is comatose in hospital, Kit, the main character of Maureen McCarthy's When You Wake and Find Me Gone, receives a letter written by her "sister" which reveals that she is really Kit's mother and that her father is somewhere in Ireland.

-- Inverted in To Hear a Nightingale by Charlotte Bingham.
-Cassie grows up being abused by her grandmother and told what a slut her mother was.
+- In To Hear a Nightingale by Charlotte Bingham, Cassie grows up being abused by her grandmother and told what a slut her mother was.
 When her grandmother dies she finds out that her "grandmother" was really her mother.
 The woman had had an affair when in her 40s and hadn't ever accepted having a child.
 This nearly destroys Cassie.

 - Maximum Ride: Jeb Batchelder is Max's biological father as well as her guardian, and Dr. Martinez is her biological mother.

-- Inverted in the Wildflowers series by V. C. Andrews.
-Cat is raised as her sister Geraldine's daughter.
+- In The Wildflowers series, Cat is raised as her sister Geraldine's daughter.
 She is initially led to believe that she is Geraldine's biological daughter, then her adoptive daughter.
 It turns out neither is true - Geraldine's mother gave birth to Cat, and they are half-sisters.